 - international cooperation, policy learning and policy transfer

 The module will provide an introduction to the application of economic theories and concepts to policy analysis and provide an overview of public sector economics and of current issues in public sector economic analysis.

-Topics covered include public expenditure, competition and market failure/externalities, public goods, discount rates and cost benefit analysis.
-Although focused on the UK, other countries will be examined as a way of further understanding the ongoing policy developments.
+Topics covered include competition and market failure/externalities, public goods, discount rates and cost benefit analysis.
+Although focused on the UK, other countries will be discussed as a way of further understanding the ongoing policy developments.

 The module is designed for 'non-mathematicians' and does not involve any econometric analyses.
 No prior knowledge of economics is required.

 This module provides an applied, critical and informed understanding of the concepts and processes of globalisation and Europeanisation, and the impact of globalisation and Europeanisation upon governance and public policy.